Updated 16/10/2019

 Protective strips haven’t been removed:

-Dirty / damaged contacts stop chip data being read:
+Dirty / damaged contacts stop chip data from being read:

 The new ink or toner cartridge has a number of metal contacts that connect to similar metal contacts in the printer allowing them to communicate.
-Dirt or damage on the contacts inside the printer can prevent the contacts from connecting and can stop the printer from reading the information on the chip.
+Dirt or damage on the contacts inside the printer, or on the cartridges can prevent the contacts from connecting and can stop the printer from reading the information on the chip.
 Click here for information on how to clean metal contacts.

 HP Cartridge Protection is enabled

-Whilst updating firmware is often necessary, if you have a HP printer an update may be installed to ‘enable cartridge protection’ this then prevents these cartridges form working in any other printer.
+Whilst updating the firmware is often necessary if you have an HP printer an update may be installed to ‘enable cartridge protection’ this then prevents your HP ink cartridges from working in any other printer.
 Cartridge protection may also stop compatibles from working in your machine at all.
 This can be switched off.
 See how to fix HP cartridges locked to another printer.

 The Incorrect consumable installed in a slot:

-A rare occasion but this does happen!
-It’s quite an easy mistake to put a colour ink or toner cartridge into the incorrect slot or purchase the wrong cartridge model for your printer.
-Also, if a drum or fuser or other maintenance item was accidentally purchased instead of a toner cartridge and installed without the toner, the printer will not work and still needs a new cartridge.
+It’s an easy mistake to put a colour ink or toner cartridge into the incorrect slot or purchase the wrong cartridge model for your printer.
+Also, suppose a drum or fuser or other maintenance item was accidentally purchased instead of a toner cartridge and installed without the toner.
+In that case, the printer will not work and still needs a new cartridge.

 An Ink cartridge has not been inserted in its slot correctly:

-There is also the off chance that an ink cartridge wasn’t fully clicked in to its designated slot and so the printer can’t detect the new ink cartridge and displays the error message.
-All you’ll need to do is lift your cartridge cover again and double check each of the inserted cartridges to make sure that they have been clicked in, then close the cover again and try once more.
+If an ink cartridge isn’t fully clicked into its designated slot, the printer can’t detect the new ink cartridge and will display an error message.
+All you’ll need to do is lift your cartridge cover again and double-check each of the inserted cartridges to make sure that they have been clicked in properly, then close the cover again and try once more.

-In the case of toners, sometimes broken plastic parts can cause the toner to not sit correctly into the printer slot. you would need to replace the toner to fix this issue.
+In the case of toners, sometimes broken plastic parts can cause the toner to not sit correctly in the printer slot.
+The toner would need to be replaced to fix this issue.

 A printer software update has rendered the chip data useless or stamped it with an ’empty’ status